qcri-social/AIDR/Operator's-manual.md

 The "Create New Collection" form appears.
 The following fields are mandatory:

-* Name: a name for your collection, typically the name of a crisis/disaster, e.g. "Typhoon Haiyan"
+* **Name**: a name for your collection, typically the name of a crisis/disaster, e.g. "Typhoon Haiyan"
-* Code: a machine-readable code for your collection, which allows AIDR to uniquely identify your collection.
+* **Code**: a machine-readable code for your collection, which allows AIDR to uniquely identify your collection.
 This field can not be edited later.
 Conventionally we use `Year-Month-Name` for this code.

-The following fields are optional:

-* Follow specific users: a list of numeric user-IDs of users in Twitter to follow.

-Next, you have to specify either keywords or a geographical region.
+Next, you have to specify keywords, a geographical boundary, or both* If you specify both, any tweet that either contains the keywords or are inside the geographical boundary will be selected.

-## 2.1.
-Specifying keywords

-You can specify up to 400 comma-separated keywords in this field.
+For **keywords**, you can specify up to 400 comma-separated keywords in this field.

 General rules:
 * Not case-sensitive ("bridge" matches "Bridge").